p-rpg/test-monorepo/README.md

 # Rust MMO Sandbox

-This repository contains a work-in-progress sandbox MMO written in Rust.
+This repository contains a work-in-progress sandbox MMO.
 It aims to deliver a Minecraft-like experience with modern rendering and a scalable server architecture.